MicrosoftDocs/webview2-winrt-reference/1-0-1774-30/winrt/corewebview2processfailedkind.md

 ---
+description: Specifies the process failure kind used in CoreWebView2ProcessFailedEventArgs.
 title: CoreWebView2ProcessFailedKind
-author: MSEdgeTeam
-ms.author: msedgedevrel
-ms.date: 05/04/2023
+ms.date: 05/05/2023
-ms.topic: reference
-ms.prod: microsoft-edge
-ms.technology: webview
 keywords: webview2, webview, winrt, win32, edge, CoreWebView2, CoreWebView2Controller, browser control, edge html, CoreWebView2ProcessFailedKind
 ---

-# enum CoreWebView2ProcessFailedKind
+# CoreWebView2ProcessFailedKind Enum

 Specifies the process failure kind used in [CoreWebView2ProcessFailedEventArgs](corewebview2processfailedeventargs.md).
 The values in this enum make reference to the process kinds in the Chromium architecture.
 For more information about what these processes are and what they do, see [Browser Architecture - Inside look at modern web browser](https://developers.google.com/web/updates/2018/09/inside-browser-part1).